The-OpenROAD-Project/OpenROAD/doc/Logger.md

 * Argument ‘max_routing_layer’ expects an integer value from 1 to 10.

 ### Critical
-Critical messages should be used for indicating correctness problems that the program is not able to work around or ignore, and require immediate exiting of the function (ie, throw an error).
+Critical messages should be used for indicating correctness problems that the program is not able to work around or ignore, and require immediate exiting of the program (abort).

 Example critical messages:
 * Database ‘chip’ has been corrupted and is not recoverable.